opencord/voltha-docs/overview/operate.rst

 DHCP Allocation
 ---------------

-If the use-case you installed expect DHCP to be handled by ONOS it's time to check that an IP has correctly been allocated to the subscriber.
+If the worflow you installed expect DHCP to be handled by ONOS it's time to check that an IP has correctly been allocated to the subscriber.

 In a **Physical POD** you need to trigger a DHCP request on your client